 Not only is a reference check a chance to confirm the candidate’s ability to do the job but it is also a unique opportunity to learn what motivates them and how best to manage them, all in the name of retention once they enter the workplace.

 To fulfil these requirements, we need to better understand our talent by not only making sure our questions are structured correctly but also including the right mix of question types in our reference checks.
-Right questions help with the right hire!

-The Right Mix of Questions
+The Right Mix of Reference Check Questions

 Having taken a deep dive into 17 million answers to 100,000 questions asked using Xref, we can see what type of questions generate the best insights.